Russell, Allen S. Alcoa Laboratories, Aluminum Company of America, Pittsburgh, Pennsylvania.

 - Additional Readings

-A metallic chemical element, symbol Al, atomic number 13, atomic weight 26.98154, in group 13 of the periodic system.
+A chemical element, Al, with an atomic number of 13, and an atomic weight of 26.982.
 Pure aluminum is soft and lacks strength, but it can be alloyed with other elements to increase strength and impart a number of useful properties.
 Alloys of aluminum are light, strong, and readily formable by many metalworking processes; they can be easily joined, cast, or machined, and accept a wide variety of finishes.
 Because of its many desirable physical, chemical, and metallurgical properties, aluminum has become the most widely used nonferrous metal.
-See also: Periodic table
+See also: Aluminum alloys; Periodic table

 The content above is only an excerpt.